Parent page: Workspace Projects

 - Commit event – ability to create a clone of the project using that version of the design, the ability to view or download the source files of that version of the design (a Commit snapshot), and the ability to compare the Commit to the design data of another Commit and/or Release.

 - Release event – the ability to open that release package for viewing through a manufacturing portal and the ability to download either the full release package or the source files of the version of the design that was used to create that release package.
 You can also access the Gerber comparison, Schematic comparison, and BOM Comparison features.

 - Search.
 Click the control at the top-right of the view to access a search field that facilitates basic searching of the project history.
 As you type your search string, filtering will be applied to the timeline to present only the events relevant to that search.

-The Assembly view opens in its free browsing mode and is switched to the formalized Assembly process mode from the button – see Assembly Tool Process for more information.
+The Assembly Assistant opens in its free browsing mode and is switched to the formalized Assembly process mode from the button – see Assembly Process Flow for more information.
 This mode invokes an interactive step-through process that allows you to mark off BOM entries as

 Skipped as you move through the physical board assembly.
 The PCB graphics will zoom to the related component part and flip the board view as required.